vhoc/dnatest/README.md

 Records Endpoint:
 [GET] http://victorolvera.net:3000/dna/

 All records can be accessed through this endpoint.
-It was a debug tool that I decided to just leave there.
+It was a debug route that I decided it can't do any harm to leave there.